 The second part of the course stresses the fact that organizational life is built around a complex interplay of social forces.
-Networks of cooperation, group conflicts, systems of power and influence, career paths, and reward systems shape how people and organizations manage and are managed.
-In this part of the course, we will create a framework for analyzing the impact of these social forces on individuals, teams, and the organization.
+Networks of cooperation, group conflicts, systems of power and influence, career paths, reward systems, organizational designs, and company cultures shape how people and organizations manage and are managed.
+We set forward a framework for analyzing the impact of these social forces on individuals, teams, and organizations.
 We study how to motivate and manage others, and will look at developing organizational designs and human-resource systems that achieve competitive advantage through the management of people and teams.

 In the third part of the course, we will learn about the unique opportunities and challenges that firms face when doing business across borders, and the strategies that they can deploy based on the external business environments and firm-specific characteristics.
 While reinforcing the learning points covered in the previous two parts of the course, the discussions in this part will emphasize the deep and persistent cross-country differences in economic, political and social institutions.
-We will also discuss how trade agreements, investment treaties, new technologies, and new business models are shaping the business landscape for multinational enterprises.
+We will also discuss how exchange rate volatilities, trade agreements, new technologies, and new business models are shaping the business landscape for multinational enterprises.